gnubyte/gitmixin/docs/start.md

+## Must have Requirements

+It stands to reason the system must have these requirements to use this library as of GitMixin v0.1.0:
+ - python 3.x and up
+ - Git installed on the OS or environment
+ - **WARNING:** the field you are tracking at this time must be a string
+ - **WARNING:** the model you have must have a field linearly called 'id' at this time (gitmixin 0.1.0)

 ## Adding Gitmixin to your project

 SQLALchemy projects typically have a database defined in models.
 In your models.py file or equivalent, import GitMixin near the top of the file.